anattemptatsomethinggreat/PasteTyper/README.md

    ```
    cd (folder directory)
    ```
    The `(folder directory)` should be replaced by your folders directory.
-Simply drag the folder into the command prompt/terminal window.
+Simply drag your folder into the command prompt/terminal window.
 4. **Run the program:**<br>Once downloaded, you can run the program using the following command:
    ```
    java -jar PasteTyper.jar